paulocilasjr/training-material/topics/statistics/tutorials/loris_model/tutorial.md

 ---
 layout: tutorial_hands_on
 level: Intermediate
-title: Building the LORIS LLR6 PanCancer Model Using PyCaret
+title: Galaxy Tabular Learner - Building a Logistic Regression Model using clinical data
 zenodo_link: https://zenodo.org/records/13885908
 questions:
 - How can the LORIS LLR6 model published by Chang et al., 2024 be reproduced?